-During the 2014 fiscal year, the Compensation Committee engaged an independent consultant from Frederic W. Cook & Co. to advise the Compensation Committee with respect to best practices and competitive trends in the area of executive compensation, as well as ongoing regulatory considerations.
-The consultant provided guidance to assist the Compensation Committee in determining compensation for our CEO, the other NEOs and other key management employees.
-Frederic W. Cook & Co. did not provide any consulting services directly to management.
+During the 2015 fiscal year, the Compensation Committee engaged independent consultants from Frederic W. Cook & Co. and ClearBridge Compensation Group ("ClearBridge") to advise the Compensation Committee with respect to market practices and competitive trends in the area of executive compensation, as well as ongoing regulatory considerations.
+ClearBridge was engaged by the Compensation Committee in March 2015 following the conclusion of its engagement with Frederic W. Cook & Co.
+The consultants provided guidance to assist the Compensation Committee in determining the compensation structure for our CEO, the other NEOs and other key management employees.
+Neither Frederic W. Cook & Co. nor ClearBridge provided any consulting services directly to management.

-During the 2014 fiscal year, the Company engaged consultants from Towers Watson and Aon Hewitt.
-These firms worked directly with management to advise the Company on best practices and competitive trends, as well as ongoing regulatory considerations with respect to executive compensation.
-Neither firm provided consulting services directly to the Compensation Committee.
+During the 2015 fiscal year, the Company engaged various compensation consultants from Towers Watson, Aon Hewitt and Mercer to work directly with management to advise the Company on market practices and competitive trends, as well as ongoing regulatory considerations with respect to executive compensation.
+None of the consulting firms engaged by management provided consulting services directly to the Compensation Committee or the Board.